-The group meets every Thursday from 3:00 to 4:00pm in the Drop-In Center.
-It is facilitated by Dr. Sudha Wadhwani (Coordinator of Outreach and Community Intervention at Counseling and Psychological Services - CAPS), with interns from Equity and Diversity, Global Education, and CAPS Empowerment Ambassadors.
-It is an open group, which means new students can participate at any point of the semester – we always welcome new members.
-Members can come weekly or whenever they are able to attend.
-It is a nice place to build relationships, make connections, and learn about the world.
-Come have tea, snacks, and celebrate our diverse community at Montclair State University.
+The group meets every Thursday from 3-4 p.m. in the Drop-In Center.
+It is facilitated by Dr. Sudha Wadhwani, with interns from Equity and Diversity, Global Education, and CAPS Mental Health Ambassadors.
+It is an open group, which means new students can participate at any point of the semester – we always welcome new members!
+You can come weekly or whenever you are able to attend.
+It is a nice place to build relationships, make connections and learn about the world.
+Come have tea, snacks and celebrate our diverse community at Montclair State University.

 Connecting Across Cultures, on occasion, may collaborate with other organizations to co-sponsor culturally related events or dialogues on particular topics.
 Examples include particular discussions on body image across cultures, coming out across cultures, women and gender across cultures, and bi-cultural identity and acculturation issues.